collin-garvey/collingarvey.dev/_work/prpl-dev-mgmt.md

 When I became a manager, my biggest priority was to ensure that the FB stack knowledge was spread throughout the company as much as was reasonable.
 During my time at PRPL I personally trained three engineers on this stack and ensured we'd be able to properly serve one of our biggest clients.

-Most of my management resbonsibilities included:
+Most of my management responsibilities included:

 - Enable the success of the engineering team through mentorship, training, and servant leadership tactics
 - Provide technical planning for projects and assist project teams when needed